FreeLoaderz/constitution/FreeLoaderz-Constitution-v01.md

 6. cooperation with other DAO cooperatives; and
 7. concern for community.

-**Section 1.5 - Nondiscrimination.** FreeLoaderz shall not arbitrarily discriminate on the basis of race, nationality, religion, age, gender, sexual orientation, disability, political affiliation, or otherwise.
+**Section 1.5 - Nondiscrimination.** FreeLoaderz shall not arbitrarily discriminate on the basis of race, nationality, religion, age, gender, sexual orientation, disability, political affiliation, or other legally protected characteristics.

 **Section 1.6 - Decentralized Autonomous Organization (DAO).** FreeLoaderz is a DAO, an unincorporated association of individuals, entities, associations and/or other persons or groups of persons who all agree to join together in a common purpose.
 For FreeLoaderz that purpose is encapsulated in our Mission Statement.